sodeidelphonse/isdm-baobab/README.md

 * **scripts/**:
     * `01_preprocessing.R`: Import and clean datasets and generate mesh configurations.
-    * `02_EDA.R`: Perform exploratory analysis, particularly spatial dependence assessment, hypothesis testing, and data visualisation.
+    * `02_EDA.R`: Perform exploratory analysis, particularly spatial dependence assessment, and data visualisation.
     * `03_evaluation_pipeline.R`: Set up the ISDM pipeline from spatial blocking, fitting, prediction to evaluation.
     * `04_run_blockCV.R`: Run the block cross-validation strategy for the integrated modelling workflow.
     * `05_model_fitting.R`: Run the INLA-SPDE integrated modelling workflow for the selected model using the full datasets.